Organa-DNA/dna/_docs/what-is-organa.md

 ## What we value

-Organa is a home for consultants (Members) who value:
+Organa is a home for advisers (Members) who value:

 - Freedom and autonomy in return for transparency and accountability.
 - Hearts over wallets.